Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion

 \subsection{Experimental Setup}

-In the program slicing phase, we employ DG \cite{Chalupa-01} as the underlying slicing tool.
-DG is a C++ library that performs program analysis on LLVM bitcode, constructing a program’s dependency graph through control dependence analysis, and supporting static backward program slicing.
-In the specification generation phase, we use the API provided by OpenAI to communicate with LLMs \cite{OpenAI-01}.
-Following the configuration used in AutoSpec, we set the \textit{temperature} parameter to 0.7, the \textit{max\_token} parameter to 2048, and limit the number of conversation rounds to a maximum of 8.
-In the specification verification phase, we adopt Frama-C as the program verification tool.
-Frama-C verifies the consistency between ACSL specifications and C program code via the WP plugin, with the specification verification timeout set to 8s.
-All experiments are conducted on a workstation equipped with an Intel Core i9-13900K CPU, 64GB of RAM, an NVIDIA GeForce RTX 4080 GPU, and the Ubuntu 22.04 LTS operating system.
+In the program slicing phase, we adopt DG~\cite{Chalupa-01} as the slicing tool in our experiments.
+DG constructs a program dependence graph through control dependence analysis, thereby supporting static backward program slicing.
+In the generation phase, SLD-Spec communicates with LLMs via the OpenAI API~\cite{OpenAI-01}.
+In addition, to ensure experimental rigor, we set the \textit{temperature} parameter to 0.7 and the \textit{max\_tokens} parameter to 2048.
+In the verification phase, we choose Frama-C as the program verification tool.
+Frama-C verifies the correctness of ACSL specifications using the weakest precondition plugin~\cite{Patrick-02}, and we set the specification verification timeout to 8 seconds.
+All experiments are conducted on a workstation equipped with an Intel Core i9-13900K CPU, 64 GB of memory, an NVIDIA GeForce RTX 4080 GPU, and running Ubuntu 22.04 LTS.